A great evening with Outstanding in the Field for Farm to Table Dining!

 The fourth course was a classic Chef Kulik dish, a cassoulet, a dish that we have had a version of many times when we have dined at his restaurants.
 A classic rustic french dish that is essentially a slow cooked casserole, the cassoulet we were served was made with duck confit, pork sausages made with TD Niche Pork, carrots and onions from Shadow Brook Farms and slow braised beans from Sqeeky Green Organics.

-Satisfyingly rich and meaty, the duck tender and the pork sausages juicy and pleasingly fatty, making this a dish that was wonderful hot out of the pan, but would have been great to take home in a doggie bag if that would have been allowed!
+Satisfyingly rich and meaty, the duck tender and the pork sausages juicy and pleasingly fatty, making this a dish that was wonderful hot out of the pan.
+It would have been great to take home in a doggie bag if that would have been allowed!
 This course also was paired with our favorite wine of the night, a 2014 Alain Brumont Tannat-Merlot that had rich fruit flavors and spice with a not overly dry finish.

 No meal would be complete without a dessert, and this course was definitely a hit with everyone that was near us.
 A delicious Branched Oak Farms goat cheese and caramel tart that was topped with white chocolate Rosmann Family Farms popcorn, peach preserves was absolutely a hit.